ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     Above you can see how a pool of IPs named `default` is defined to operate with the `layer2` protocol and has a concrete IP range defined under the `addresses` parameter, corresponding with what you've seen detailed previously in this guide.

-    Alternatively, you could have an address pool that include several different IP ranges, somethig useful if you don't have a big continuous range of IPs available in your network.
+    Alternatively, you could have an address pool that include several different IP ranges, something useful if you don't have a big continuous range of IPs available in your network.
 For instance, you could have configured the range in the `default` pool as:

     ~~~yaml
     ...